NCSA Mosaic: Features

 Robert Reid notes that Andreessen's team hoped:

 Mosaic is based on the libwww library and thus supported a wide variety of Internet protocols included in the library: Archie, FTP, gopher, HTTP, NNTP, telnet, WAIS.

 Mosaic is not the first web browser for Microsoft Windows; this is Thomas R. Bruce's little-known Cello.
 The Unix version of Mosaic was already famous before the Microsoft Windows, Amiga, and Mac versions were released.
 Other than displaying images embedded in the text (rather than in a separate window), Mosaic's original feature set is similar to the browsers on which it was modeled, such as ViolaWWW.
-But Mosaic was the first browser written and supported by a team of full-time programmers, was reliable and easy enough for novices to install, and the inline graphics reportedly proved immensely appealing.
-Mosaic is said to have made the Web accessible to the ordinary person for the first time and already had 53% market share in 1995.
+But Mosaic was the first browser written and supported by a team of full-time programmers, was reliable and easy enough for novices to install, and the inline graphics proved immensely appealing.
+Mosaic is said to have made the Internet accessible to the ordinary person.

 Mosaic was the first browser to explore the concept of collaborative annotation in 1993 but never passed the test state.

 Mosaic was the first browser that could submit forms to a server.